 3.14 conference mode: When a conference is created, a Conference Mode is specified, by the Convener, that defines which Categories of nodes will be allowed to participate in the conference.
-These Conference Modes include the following: conventional-only, which allows only Conventional nodes to join the conference; counted-controlled, which allows only Counted and Conventional nodes to join the conference; anonymous-controlled, which allows only Anonymous and Conventional nodes to join the conference.
+These Conference Modes include the following: conventional-only, which allows only Conventional nodes to join the conference; counted-controlled, which allows only Counted and Conventional nodes to join the conference; anonymous-controlled, which allows only Anonymous and Conventional nodes to join the conference; and unrestricted-mode, which allows all three node categories to participate in the conference.
 The Node Controller must use the T.124 password to determine which nodes may join as Conventional when the Conference Mode is either counted-controlled.